Resident Artists

 Deborah Drakeford

-She resides here in Toronto with her husband, actor Oliver Dennis, and their two amazing kids, Charlotte and Philip.
+She makes her home in Toronto with her lovely husband, actor Oliver Dennis, and their two amazing kids, Charlotte and Philip.

 Rob Kempson